markthitrin/chapel-blog/content/posts/transformer-from-scratch-part2/index.md

 ### Conclusion

 This project illustrates an attempt to implement the Transformer model in Chapel.
-Across both parts, we explored small-size and full-size models, single- and multi-threaded performance, and compared Chapel with C++ and PyTorch.
+Across both parts, we explored single-threaded and multi-threaded performance and compared Chapel with C++ and PyTorch.
 The final performance achieved is reasonable and comparable to C++, and potentially to PyTorch if its optimized linear algebra algorithms are utilized.
 Nevertheless, many performance issues were encountered during implementation, such as problems with multidimensional arrays, vectorization, loop unrolling, and more.
 While many issues can be resolved or avoided using special tricks that add complexity to the code, some problems are unavoidable, such as random number generation and non-vectorized exponential functions.

 Additionally, I would like to see some language features implemented, such as `ref` in classes and records, as well as stack-allocated arrays.
 Faster compilation times would also be a great improvement.